Forsberg’s goal, assist lead Preds over Leafs 6-3 | Globalnews.ca

 NASHVILLE, Tenn.
-(AP) — Eeli Tolvanen, Filip Forsberg and Matt Duchene each had a goal and an assist to lead the Nashville Predators to a 6-3 victory over the Toronto Maple Leafs on Saturday night.
+(AP) — Eeli Tolvanen, Filip Forsberg, Matt Duchene and Yakov Trenin each had a goal and an assist to lead the Nashville Predators to a 6-3 victory over the Toronto Maple Leafs on Saturday night.

-Tanner Jeannot, Mattias Ekholm and Yakov Trenin also scored for the Predators, who have won three of four.
+Tanner Jeannot and Mattias Ekholm also scored for the Predators, who have won three of four.
 Juuse Saros made 38 saves, Roman Josi had three assists and Colton Sissons added two.

+Josi and Duchene extended their point streaks to nine games.
+Josi has three or more points in each of his last four.

+“I thought defensively we played pretty sound and I really like our puck play,” Nashville coach John Hynes said.

 Mitchell Marner had two goals and an assist for the Maple Leafs.
 Auston Matthews added a goal and an assist, and Erik Kallgren made 28 saves for Toronto, which won its previous two games.